ziap/ziap.github.io/content/blog/parallel-array/index.md

 # Conclusion

 So that's how I implemented a convenient and type-safe SoA on top of typed arrays in TypeScript.
-As I said at the beginning, I started this endeavour to learn more about type-level metaprogramming in TypeScript.
+As I said at the beginning, I started this endeavor to learn more about type-level metaprogramming in TypeScript.
 Is this useful for web development?
-Most likely not, the typical front-end workload does not require processing massive amount of data in a tight time window.
-And if you need better performance then [WebAssembly](/blog/wasm) is probably a better choice.
+Most likely not; the typical front-end workload does not require processing massive amounts of data in a tight time window.
+And if you need better performance, then [WebAssembly](/blog/wasm) is probably a better choice.

-I still think that this problem is intesting because it involves metaprogramming for constructing types on the fly, and there's the challenge of balancing between conveience and abstraction overhead.
-In the next articles I'll write about using this data representation to optimize two problems: A typical game/simulation scenario and a state-space search algorithm.
+I still think that this problem is interesting because it involves metaprogramming for constructing types on the fly, and there's the challenge of balancing between convenience and abstraction overhead.
+In the next articles, I'll write about using this data representation to optimize two problems: a typical game/simulation scenario and a state-space search algorithm.
 The full implementation is available [here](//github.com/ziap/parallel-array/).